Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 ### OKTA debugging guidelines

-OKTA consists of debugging tool that helps you monitor the activity and security of your org.
-The System Log contains details of all logged events for your org.
-To navigate to the System Log, in the Admin Console, go to Reports > System Log.
+OKTA consists of a debugging tool that helps you to monitor the activity and security of your org.
+The **System Log** contains details of all logged events for your org.
+To navigate to the System Log, in the Admin Console, go to **Reports > System Log**.

 Various events in your org can be viewed and monitored under the following categories: